Gulu: Rail

 Gulu has a station on the metre gauge railway that connects Tororo and Pakwach, which had been out of service since 1993.
 Rift Valley Railways funded the clearing of vegetation and the repair of infrastructure, thus allowing the first commercial train for 20 years to run through Gulu on 14 September 2013.

 Sport

 The home venue for Gulu United FC is Pece War Memorial Stadium, which has a capacity of 3,000 people.
 The stadium was built by the British in 1959, with long-delayed renovations starting in April 2017.

 Places of worship

-Predominant among the places of worship are Christian facilities for communities including the: Roman Catholic Archdiocese of Gulu (Catholic Church), Eastern Orthodox Diocese of Gulu (Patriarchate of Alexandria), Church of Uganda (Anglican Communion), Presbyterian Church in Uganda (World Communion of Reformed Churches), Baptist Union of Uganda (Baptist World Alliance), Assemblies of God, and the Church of Jesus Christ of Latter-day Saints.
+Predominant among the places of worship are Christian facilities for communities including the: Roman Catholic Archdiocese of Gulu (Catholic Church), Eastern Orthodox Diocese of Gulu (Patriarchate of Alexandria), Church of Uganda (Anglican Communion), Presbyterian Church in Uganda (World Communion of Reformed Churches), Baptist Union of Uganda (Baptist World Alliance), Watoto Church, Assemblies of God, and the Church of Jesus Christ of Latter-day Saints.
 There are also Muslim mosques.